 Obsessions are recurrent and persistent thoughts, urges, or images.
 They are experienced as intrusive and unwanted, and cause anxiety or distress.
 People with this disorder try to ignore, suppress these thoughts or images.
 Compulsions are repetitive, somewhat stereotypic, overt rituals, or they can be mental acts.
 Most often compulsions are triggered by obsessions.
 People with this disorder often feel compelled to perform the compulsion until they have reached a specific state, such as a reduction of anxiety, a feeling of certainty; a sense of completeness, feeling safety/security, or a “just right” feeling.

 Treatment for Anxiety

+Cognitive-Behavioral Therapy (CBT) is considered to be an effective and reliable treatment for anxiety.
+It is the “gold standard” and the first line of approach that should be considered for treating anxiety disorders (Hofmann et al., 2012).
+CBT has also demonstrated to substantially improve symptoms of anxiety disorders for two or more years after treatment ended (Ishikawa, Okajima, Matsuoka, & Sakano, 2007).
+Because research studies often exclude individuals based on certain criteria, such as having other diagnoses, studies have also examined the use of CBT in real-world settings and found it to be an effective treatment under those circumstances as well (Stewart & Chambless, 2009).
 When focusing on specific anxiety disorders, research has found CBT to be an effective treatment for panic disorder, with some research suggesting that it may be superior to medication (Mitte, 2005).
 Research has also found that CBT is highly effective at treating social phobia (Powers, Sigmarsson, & Emmelkamp, 2008), with clients experiencing better outcomes after treatment is discontinued compared to clients who only received medication (Fedoroff & Taylor, 2001).
 Additionally, research has found that CBT leads to significant improvement in specific phobias, with treatment involving in-vivo exposure leading to greater improvement that imaginal or virtual reality exposure alone (Wolitzky-Taylor, Horowitz, Powers, & Telch, 2008).
 Finally, CBT that focuses on exposure exercises while preventing clients from using compulsions has been shown to be a highly effective treatment for obsessive-compulsive disorder (Olatunji, Davis, Powers, & Smits, 2013).